 Configure the Intranet Zone for client machines

-To ensure that the client sign-ins automatically in the intranet zone you need to ensure that two URLs are part of the intranet zone.
+To ensure that the client sign-ins automatically in the intranet zone you need to ensure that the URL is part of the intranet zone.
 This ensures that the domain joined computer automatically sends a Kerberos ticket to Azure AD when it is connected to the corporate network.
 On a computer that has the Group Policy management tools.

 Open the Group Policy Management tools

 Edit the Group policy that will be applied to all users.
 For example, the Default Domain Policy.